tolgakuntman/rdma-hw-pipeline/docs/project/part1_ethernet/rgmii_phy.md

 - RXC present but TX never accepted
 - CRC errors / alignment errors
 - MAC sees garbage frame length
-- RXD capture unstable (sporadic valid signals)
 - Only works at 100 Mbps, not at 1000 Mbps

 ## Check 1 — Is RXC toggling?